MEET OUR TEAM

 Nick (he/him) is a Mental Health Counselor-Limited Permit (MHC-LP) who provides therapy for adolescents and adults navigating a wide range of emotional and interpersonal challenges.

-Nick takes a person-centered, strengths-based approach to therapy, drawing from evidence-based practices such as cognitive behavioral therapy (CBT), mindfulness-based techniques, and trauma-informed care.
+Nick takes a person-centered, strengths-based approach to therapy, drawing from evidence-based practices such as Cognitive Behavioral Therapy (CBT), mindfulness-based techniques, and trauma-informed care.
 He works collaboratively with clients to better understand themselves, develop practical coping skills, and create meaningful change.

 Nick is committed to building a supportive and nonjudgmental therapeutic relationship where clients feel safe to explore their thoughts, emotions, and experiences.
 He brings warmth, compassion, and curiosity to each session, with the goal of helping clients feel empowered and more connected to their values and goals.